Why Your Car Insurance Coverage Limits Are Too Low

 Liability policies have limits that are often displayed like in a set of 3 numbers like 25/50/25.
 This stands for $25,000/$50,000/$25,000.

 In this case, the policy would cover up to

 - $25,000 in bodily injury expenses per person

 Any remaining expenses would be your responsibility.

-Uninsured and underinsured motorist limits are displayed in the same way.
-The numbers highlight specified limits for bodily injury expenses per person, bodily injury expenses per accident, and property damage expenses per accident.
+Uninsured and underinsured motorist limits are also often displayed in the same way, with specified limits for bodily injury expenses per person, for bodily injury expenses per accident and for property damage expenses per accident if included.

-It’s essential to choose a policy with limits that are high enough to truly protect you if you’re in an accident.
+It’s important to choose a policy with limits that are high enough to truly protect you if you’re in an accident.
 Otherwise, being in an accident without enough coverage can leave you on the hook for whatever your insurance doesn’t pay.

-If you couldn’t pay for those expenses, the other people involved could take you to court and you would also have to pay legal fees.
-Lower policy limits make car insurance more affordable.
-Still, the increased risk you accept with these policies doesn’t always pay off.
+If you couldn’t pay for those expenses, the other people involved could take you to court, meaning you would also have to pay for legal fees.
+Lower policy limits make car insurance more affordable, but the increased risk you take on with these policies doesn’t always pay off.